yogesh-hackx/yogesh-hackx/README.md

 Hi, I'm Yogesh Bhatt, a passionate self-taught Full Stack Web developer😎, and all time learner 🤓, from India.

 - 🚧 Currently working on a project [Grocery-Store](https://github.com/yogesh-hackx/grocery-store-frontend)
-- 🌱 Currently learning Nodejs & Graphql on the way..
+- 🌱 Learning Nodejs & Graphql on the way..

 **Languages and Tools:**